 When I first fell into the cryptocurrency rabbit hole, coins appeared much in the same way to me: colourful, animated money with virtual, elastic properties obeying its own set of laws beyond the physical world.
 Internet money, as they call it.
 For Internet natives.

 In crypto land, a money network arises pre-determined by computer code and is sustained by its community spread across the world, without any borders.
 As long as a community believes in its value — by hoarding, exchanging and transacting — the network continues to thrive.

-During my deep dive, I encountered fascinating subsets such as social tokens, which hold and accrue value specifically within a tight-knit community.
+I encountered fascinating subsets such as social tokens, which hold and accrue value specifically within a tight-knit community.
 Once, I played a gig in the metaverse and was tipped some $WHALE by the audience.
 A month or so later, I played a second gig in another parcel of land and tipped those who were attending back.
 By then, the price had already tripled in USD terms.
 Everything was executed by a bot using a single line of command on Discord.

 Some of the kids will go on to swap their tokens for other tokens valuable in other universes.
 Others will hold onto them for dear life in the bet that their value will increase as the network grows.
 I keep mine to show that I have earned my way in this community and wait for other opportunities to pay it forward.

 Facebook is too, at the end of the day, but a social network.
 When people argue that cryptocurrencies have no value in them, I wonder if the same can be said of Facebook.
 If the world were to one day decide to delete their Facebook account, would there be any discernible value left in the abandoned online pages once filled with pictures of life and activity?

 This is the network effect, and according to Metcalfe’s Law, networks have value.